Bipolar Disorder DSM 5 Criteria: Diagnosis And Treatment Options

 In addition to substance-induced bipolar disorder, medications, other substances, or withdrawal from these substances may cause other substance-induced diseases, including anxiety disorders, depressive disorders, obsessive-compulsive disorder, sleep disorders, delirium, and neurocognitive disorders.
 Contact your clinician if you notice any physical or mental health changes upon starting, increasing, or withdrawing from medications or other substances.

 Bipolar Disorder Associated With Another Medical Condition Criteria

 A clinician may diagnose a patient with a bipolar disorder associated with another medical condition if the patient experiencing symptoms has a co-occurring medical condition.
 Symptoms may be short-lived or may continue after the co-occurring condition subsides.

-If you have recently been diagnosed with a medical condition or you have a chronic condition, and you experience new mental health symptoms, contact your healthcare provider right away.
+Contact your healthcare provider immediately if you have recently been diagnosed with a medical condition or chronic disease and experience new mental health symptoms.

 Bipolar Disorder Not Elsewhere Classified Criteria

-Healthcare providers will diagnose a patient with bipolar disorder not elsewhere classified if the patient is experiencing some of the common symptoms related to bipolar disorder, but these symptoms don't quite fit the criteria for any of the definitive types of bipolar disorder.
+Healthcare providers will diagnose a patient with bipolar disorder not elsewhere classified if the patient is experiencing some common symptoms related to bipolar disorder.
+Still, these symptoms don't quite fit the criteria for any definitive type of bipolar disorder.

 Bipolar disorder not elsewhere classified is often diagnosed in patients who experience short episodes of depression and hypomania that don't qualify as a cyclothymic disorder.
-Diagnosis criteria may also include:
+Diagnosis criteria may also include the following: